Close Shelf

 Dear Companions on the Way,

+On behalf of the Nominating Committee for the 209th Diocesan Convention, we write to invite your participation in the process of identifying clergy and lay members for consideration on the slate of candidates for vacancies in elected offices.
 The Constitution and Canons call us to consider a variety of experience and service.
 Our goal is to assemble nominations for individuals that will further Christian policies of, and concerns for, fairness, justice, and inclusiveness as outlined in the canons.
+Elected office holders shall be lay members in good standing or clergy canonically resident in this diocese.
+We hope to include representatives from all eight mission areas on this slate of candidates.

 Please prayerfully consider who you might invite, including yourself, to fill one of the roles listed below: